- Medical Registration – Medical Board of Australia

 The Medical Board of Australia requires all applicants for initial registration to demonstrate English language skills to be suitable for registration.
 Review the Board’s current requirements - select 'English language skills registration standard (medical)'.

-- If you are a temporary resident and not from New Zealand you can apply directly to Medicare for a provider number.
+If you are a temporary resident and not from New Zealand you can apply directly to Medicare or apply through MDRAP for a provider number.
 If you are considering permanent residency soon you may be best to apply for MDRAP.
 Contact RDN to discuss the best option for you.

-- If you are a temporary resident from New Zealand and a New Zealand graduate you must be enrolled on a 3GA Program.
-The RLRP is one such program and it is administered by RDN.
-To obtain a provider number you will need to contact RDN for the appropriate forms.
+If you are a temporary resident from New Zealand and a New Zealand graduate you must be enrolled on a 3GA Program.
+The MDRAP is one such program and it is administered by RDN.
+To obtain a provider number you will need to contact RDN.

-The ten year period is commonly referred to as ‘the 10 year moratorium’.
-If a doctor has not obtained Australian permanent residency or citizenship by the end of the 10 year moratorium, they will still require a section 19AB exemption in order to access Medicare benefits arrangements.
+The 10-year period is commonly referred to as ‘the 10 Year Moratorium’.
+If a doctor has not obtained Australian permanent residency or citizenship by the end of the 10 Year Moratorium, they will still require a section 19AB exemption in order to access Medicare benefits arrangements.

 For further information refer to the DoctorConnect website.

-The 5 Year Scheme offers reductions to the 10-year moratorium to overseas trained doctors (OTDs) who work in locations which are the most difficult to recruit to.
+The Five Year International Medical Graduate Recruitment Scheme offers reductions to the 10 Year Moratorium to overseas trained doctors (OTDs) who work in locations which are the most difficult to recruit to.
 By participating in the Scheme and working in remote locations in NSW, OTDs may reduce this time restriction to as few as three years.
 See guidelines and a list of eligible locations.

 Refer to RDN's list of common questions to assist with understanding the requirements for working as a GP in NSW.